 Pomona based students have the option to purchase an annual parking permit for \$470.00 or a semester parking permit for \$255.00.
 The purchase of a yearly parking placard is a budgeted item for students receiving financial aid.
-The collection of the funds will be conducted by the Bursar's Office and students will be permitted to charge the parking fees on their student accounts.
+Parking permits are available for purchase via the Student Portal.
 Lebanon based students are not required to purchase a WesternU parking permit.